 responsive class is responsible for cloning and adding each tab link before its related content, to form some kind of accordion navigation on mobile.
 It is not styled by default, so this alone will look like this on mobile:

 Or, you can use your own class you can style in CSS.

 Add a Custom HTML module inside your Tabs Container with these classes:

 The first class

-tabs-nav is required, the others are modifiers for space, list styling and hidding this module on small screens, where we'll use the reponsive navigation instead.
+tabs-nav is required, the others are modifiers for space, list styling and hidding this module on small screens, where we'll display the reponsive navigation instead.

 If you choose not to use the